Employee Handbook, United States Based Employees

 - If you operate a vehicle, do so in a safe manner; drive defensively and observe all local speed limits and rules of the road, and always wear a seat belt.

-- Report any unsafe conditions immediately to your supervisor and to NYIT Security.
+- Report any unsafe conditions immediately to your supervisor and to New York Tech Security.

 Drugs and Alcohol: U.S. Employees

 Alcoholism and the misuse of drugs can adversely affect job performance.
-NYIT will make reasonable efforts to assist employees who voluntarily come forward to seek assistance with their efforts to overcome addiction to or dependence on drugs or alcohol.
-However, willingness to assist its employees does not require NYIT to compromise discipline or to excuse the unacceptable performance, actions, or behavior of any employee.
+New York Tech will make reasonable efforts to assist employees who voluntarily come forward to seek assistance with their efforts to overcome addiction to or dependence on drugs or alcohol.
+New York Tech has established an Employee Assistance Program (EAP) to assist you and your family in getting the help you may need.
+Please see the Employee Assistance Services section of the handbook for more information.
+You may also contact the Benefits Division of the Office of Human Resources for information on this program.
+All inquiries related to this policy will be handled confidentially.
+Willingness to assist its employees does not require New York Tech to compromise discipline or to excuse the unacceptable performance, actions, or behavior of any employee.

 No employee will be allowed to work if that person is under the influence of drugs and/or alcohol.
-The non-prescriptive use, sale, possession, distribution, or manufacture of controlled substances, or abuse of a properly prescribed controlled substance, is strictly prohibited at all times either on NYIT property or at other assigned work areas.
-This policy does not prohibit limited social use of alcohol while at NYIT-sponsored functions.
+The non-prescriptive use, sale, possession, distribution, or manufacture of controlled substances, or abuse of a properly prescribed controlled substance, is strictly prohibited at all times either on New York Tech property or at other assigned work areas.
+This policy does not prohibit limited social use of alcohol while at New York Tech-sponsored functions.
 Violation of this policy is grounds for disciplinary action, up to and including suspension or termination of employment.

 For New York employees, smoking is prohibited in all NYIT facilities and in the smoke-free zones, which encompass the area 20 feet south of the Riland Health Care Center and extending 20 feet north of Tower House, and 20 feet west of the 500 building and 20 feet east of Serota Hall on the Long Island campus, and within 20 feet of the entrance of 26 West 61st St. in Manhattan.
 The smoke-free zone on each campus includes: exterior open spaces, loading docks, parking lots, on-campus sidewalks, streets, driveways, and in all university-owned or leased vehicles.
 Smoking is permitted in privately owned vehicles.
 Signs will be displayed in prominent, visible areas.
-At the Jonesboro, Ark. campus, smoking is prohibited in all locations.
+At the Jonesboro, AR campus, smoking is prohibited in all locations.
+This policy includes the prohibition of all delivery systems of tobacco and nicotine, including but not limited to smokeless tobacco, e-cigarettes, Juuls, vaporizers, electronic hookahs, etc.

 Violation of this policy may subject the offending employee to disciplinary action, up to and including suspension or termination of employment.
 Complaints regarding violations of this policy should be directed to the attention of either the offending employee’s or the complaining employee’s supervisor.
 If the issue is not resolved promptly, the Office of Human Resources should be contacted.